Updated July 14, 2023

 Disadvantages of Risk Analysis

 - The risks are not sure to happen.
 There is an element of probability.
-The actual risk may or may not crystalise.
+The actual risk may or may not crystalize.

 - Risk analysis only discloses the situation but does not measure the financial impact of such risk.

-- Data is open for manipulations.
+- Data is open for manipulation.
 The first step of risk analysis is a risk assessment survey, wherein the risk manager depends on inputs from the entity itself.

 - Incorrect inputs result in incorrect evaluation, which results in incorrect analysis & inefficient risk mitigation measures.
-This derails the basic objective of risk analysis.
+This derails the primary objective of risk analysis.

-- The analysis is subjective for each person & some sort of professional judgement is involved.
+- The analysis is subjective for each person & some professional judgment is involved.

 Risk analysis can also be termed as the risk appetite of a person to bear the risk.
-In the stock market, risk appetite means the amount of loss which a person can bear & may take action after the upper level of patience is breached.
+In the stock market, risk appetite means the amount of loss a person can handle & may take action after the upper level of patience is breached.
 Say a person cannot bear a loss of more than 7% in the stock.
-In such a case, he should take actions for are 6.5% loss itself.
+He should take action for our 6.5% loss in such a case.

 This is a guide to Risk Analysis.
-Here we also discuss the definition and process of risk analysis along with an example and types.
+Here we also discuss the definition and process of risk analysis with examples and types.
 You may also have a look at the following articles to learn more –